 Creative Climate Leadership training courses take place worldwide.
-They are facilitated by Julie’s Bicycle, a UK charity with almost ten years experience working on environmental issues in the cultural sector, in partnership with cultural and environmental agencies with on-the-ground experience in each location.
+They are facilitated by Julie’s Bicycle in partnership with cultural and environmental experts with on-the-ground experience in each location.

 Creative Climate Leadership Sweden

-Led by Julie’s Bicycle, it will be presented in Sweden thanks to a collaboration with visual artist and sustainability scientist Diego Galafassi and the Lund University Centre for Sustainability Studies (LUCSUS), supported by the Swedish Postcode Foundation and the Sigtuna Foundation.
+Led by Julie’s Bicycle, CCL will be presented in Sweden and Scandinavia thanks to a collaboration with visual artist and sustainability scientist Diego Galafassi and the Lund University Centre for Sustainability Studies (LUCSUS), supported by the Swedish Postcode Foundation.

 About the Creative Climate Leadership training course